parselynk/Asset-endpoint/README.md

 # Assets Endpoint Project

-The scope of this project is to demonstrate the potential of the integrated models to represents assets for their owners and admin users.
+The scope of this project is to demonstrate the potential of the integrated models to represent assets for their owners and admin users.

 for this purpose a mini system is developed to test and prove the functionality of models as an integrated system to get the desired result.
 #